Xiangqi (象棋): Chinese Chess

 At the beginning of the game, pieces are placed like so.
 Besides the traditional board described above, a checkered board with western pieces is also shown.
 The rules of the game do not require the traditional board, and western players may find the game less forbidding with more familiar equipment.
 The checkered board used here is patterned after one that came with a commercial Chinese Chess set called Cambaluc Chinese Chess.
 Like the traditional board, it marks the river, the palaces, and the spaces that Cannons and Pawns begin on.

-From left to right on the bottom and top rows, you see: a Chariot, a Horse, an Elephant, an Advisor, a General, an Advisor, an Elephant, a Horse, and a Chariot.
+From left to right on the bottom and top rows, you see: a Chariot, a Horse, an Elephant, an Adviser, a General, an Adviser, an Elephant, a Horse, and a Chariot.
 On the third rows, you see the Cannons in front of the Horses, and on the fourth row you see the Pawns, one space between each Pawn.
 The side shown at the bottom of the board is normally called Red, the other side Black, though sometimes Blue or Green.

 Chariots / Rooks